Kruemelbahn/Nebenuhr-Statusanzeige/README.md

 - blue = fastclock running in realtime-mode (clockrate 1:1)<br>
 - green = fastclock running in fastclock-mode (= quicker than realtime)<br>
 - red = fastclock stopped (not running)<br>

+This device can also used<br>
+- as a Fastclock-slave, showing the time using a TM1637-display<br>
+- as a LocoNet-Watcher, indication whether the connected Loconet is on or off (or disturbed)<br>

 For more details please refer to the [manual](Documentation/Nebenuhr-Statusanzeige.pdf)<br>

 ### Basic Idea